MrPossumz/maingo/README.md

 can.

-It relies on the [Fetch Web API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to power it's requests.
+It relies on the [Fetch Web API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to power its requests.
 Middleware and taps are also supported.

 Looking for a convenient way to just package up a reusable API client for a specific API while avoiding the headaches of rolling your own auth logic or manually adding in type hinting?
 Maingo has